-Hong Kong police retrieve fresh trove of petrol bombs from university
+Hong Kong government tops up stimulus with extra HK$4 billion

 Those who have joined the pro-democracy demonstrations accuse China of increasingly interfering in freedoms promised to the former British colony when it was returned to Chinese rule in 1997.

-Sales in some of its stores, two of which are on the verge of closing, have dropped as much as 60 percent during the six months of protests, Bluebell chief executive Ashley Micklewright told the South China Morning Post.

-The new figures will extend the technical recession recorded last quarter, with the government preparing to release a fourth round of economic stimulus.

-Writing by Kate Lamb.
-Editing by Gerry Doyle
+Writing by Kate Lamb and David Dolan; Editing by Gerry Doyle & Simon Cameron-Moore